Canton Pro XL.3 is a very compact outdoor speaker, but still Canton’s largest. You can choose between white or black.

 As the Eilish song gradually escalates, the speakers fail to keep up.
 Instead, they kneel, and bass tones set off a distortion that propagates far up in the treble range.
 It shrinks metallically every time a bass note tries.
 Ariana Grande never offers to dance.
 A narrow chamber ensemble can work well, but only if the double bass takes it easy.

 Canton Pro XL.3 are a pair of compact outdoor speakers.
-They still sound fuller than they look, but there is also the problem.
+They do sound fuller than they look, but there is also the problem.
 Because even if they manage to play vocals well on their own, it becomes something quite different as soon as the bass guitar or drums come in.
 Not only does it get flat, but also distorted.
 The Canton speakers fail to catch up with their bigger competitors, and although these are the most affordable in the field, one can not say they offer much for the money.
 We simply have to say we are a little disappointed.